pennapps-tabby/tabby-demo/README.md

-# SplitSmart - AI-Powered Bill Splitter
+# Tabby - AI-Powered Bill Splitter

 A modern web application that uses AI to parse receipts and split bills among friends with Venmo integration.